openresty/lua-resty-redis/README.markdown

 Instructs the Redis client to skip incoming responses from the server.

-When `true`, a `ngx.null` value is returned on every Redis operation.

-Use this property in specific high volume write scenarios where invoking the default `tcpsock:receive` function call on every operation is considered too expensive.
+Use this property in specific high volume write scenarios where reading the response on every operation is considered too expensive.

 get_reused_times
 ----------------